Battle of the Yellow Sea: Rangefinders and gunnery

 The Yellow Sea engagement lasted some 6 to 7 hours, with about 4 of those hours being direct combat.
 During those nearly four hours of fighting, roughly 7,382 rounds were expended by both sides, ranging in size from 155 to 305 mm shells.
 Of those 7,382 shells fired, approximately 5,956 had been from 155 mm guns; 3,592 from the Imperial Japanese Navy, and 2,364 from the Imperial Russian Navy.
-307 203 mm shells had been fired by the IJN, and none by the Russian fleet.
+307 203 mm shells had been fired by the Japanese Navy and none by the Russian fleet.
 Admiral Vitgeft's fleet had expended 224 254 mm shells compared to Tōgō's 33 shells.
 The long range gunnery duel that had commenced at a range of over 8 miles, and which began with 305 mm main gun fire, ended with 305 mm gun fire in near darkness, during which time 862 305 mm main gun rounds were fired; 259 from the Russian battleships, and 603 from the Japanese battleships.

 Battle damage and casualties

 The nearly seven hours of naval combat coupled with the estimated 7,382 fired shells had produced a hit rate of 1.7%.

-Captain Eduard Schensnovich, who had charged his battleship into Admiral Tōgō's battleline, thus ending the battleship fleet duel and saving the Russian flagship from destruction, later died from his wounds received in April 1910, at the age of 58.
+Schensnovich charged his battleship into Admiral Tōgō's battleline, thus ending the battleship fleet duel and saving the Russian flagship from destruction.
+Schensnovich later died from his wounds received in January 1911, at the age of 57.

 Damage and casualties included the following:

-Result

-The Russians wanted to break out and sail to Vladivostok (relocating the fleet to there would have left the Japanese needing to mount a new campaign if it wanted to besiege the Russian fleet again and such a campaign would have overtaxed the resources of Field Marshal Ōyama).
-The Japanese fleet contained the last of their battleships, and they had an underlying objective to destroy the Russian fleet while minimising their own losses.
-Once the Russian fleet left Port Arthur the Japanese initially sought to prevent it returning there.
-When the Japanese realised the Russians were not returning to Port Arthur they also sought to prevent the Russians reaching an alternative port.
-The Japanese prevented the Russians from reaching Vladivostok but failed to stop most of the fleet returning to Port Arthur.
-Neither side achieved its tactical goals.
-The Japanese, however, were successful in preventing the breakout, and the returning Russian ships were stripped of their guns in order to reinforce the shore batteries.
-They were later eliminated in the course of the Siege of Port Arthur, leaving the Japanese with undisputed naval control of the area.
+Aftermath

+The majority of the Russian squadron (five ships of the line, one cruiser and nine torpedo boats) returned to Port Arthur.
+The other units were scattered in the darkness and sought out neutral ports, where they were interned until the end of the war.
+The heavily damaged battleship Zessarewitsch (Tsesarevich) arrived at Tsingtau with the three Kit-class destroyers Besposchtschadni, Besschumni and Besstraschni, where the ships were interned by the German authorities.
+Novik also stopped briefly at Tsingtau, but left again to attempt to reach Vladivostok according to the original plan.
+She was confronted by Japanese cruisers off Korsakow and finally sank herself off Sakhalin.
+The damaged Askold, flagship of Rear Admiral Reitzenstein, who commanded the cruisers, sailed to Shanghai, where the destroyer Grosowoi, which had initially accompanied Diana, also arrived later.
+Both were interned by China under Japanese pressure until peace was concluded with Japan.
+Diana sailed via Haiphong to Saigon until 23 August, where the ship was interned.
+The torpedo boat Ryeshitelni, which had sailed for Chifu, was confiscated by the Japanese after neither disarmament nor the intention to return to sea were apparent there.